ryanlapeyre/CS4330FinalProject/NameSpaces.md

 # C#
 Namespaces in C# are not renamed to module like they are in Ruby.
 Other than that, namespaces work the same way they do in C++.
 You define a namespace and the classes/methods within it by using the "namespaces" keyword.
 To use that namespace, you write the "using" keyword at the top of your program.
-Note that namespaces can include structs, interfaces, enums, delegates, and namespaces as well.
+Note that namespaces can include structs, interfaces, enums, delegates, and other namespaces as well.

      using System; // a list of namespaces we are going to use.
 We are going to define the bottom two. using first_space;